Jaffa Road bus bombings: Attack planner

-Hamas operative Hassan Salameh was captured by Israel in Hebron in May, 1996.
-Israel, which has only once imposed a death penalty, sentenced Salameh to 46 consecutive life sentences for directing 3 mass-casualty attacks.
-Salameh, a devout Muslim, has continued to maintain that he acted in a righteous manner in bombing civilian buses, saying, "I believe what I did is a legitimate right my religion and all of the world gave me..." in 1997, and in an interview almost 2 decades later.
+Hamas operative Hassan Salameh was captured by Israel in Hebron in May 1996.
+Israel, which has only twice imposed a death penalty, sentenced Salameh to 46 consecutive life sentences for directing 3 mass-casualty attacks.
+Salameh,has continued to maintain that he acted in a righteous manner in bombing civilian buses, saying, "I believe what I did is a legitimate right my religion and all of the world gave me..." in 1997, and in an interview almost 2 decades later.
 According to Mike Kelly, Salameh was trained in Iran.

 Second bombing

-On the morning of March 3, 1996, a suicide bomber boarded another No. 18 bus, detonating an explosive belt that killed 16 civilians and three Israeli soldiers and wounded 7.
+On the morning of March 3, 1996, a suicide bomber boarded another No. 18 bus, detonating an explosive belt that killed 16 civilians, three Israeli soldiers, and wounded seven others.

-Legal action
+Aftermath

+Israel arrested Hamas militant Mohammed Abu Warda in 2002 for helping to organize the series of suicide bombings that killed more than 40 people and wounded more than 100 others.
+He was sentenced to 48 life sentences, one of the longest sentences ever imposed.
+According to Palestinian authorities, at the time of his arrest Warda had been recruiting suicide bombers, including students at Ramallah Teachers College, who conducted attacks targeting civilian crowds during the Second Intifada.
+Warda was released in 2025 as part of the January 2025 Gaza war ceasefire.

-The families of United States victims Matthew Eisenfeld and Sarah Duker sued Iran for backing the attack, and won a US$327 million judgment in 2000.
+After learning that the mastermind of the February 25 bombing was a Hamas militant trained and recruited by Iran, the Eisenfeld and Duker families sued Iran and won a $327 million judgment in 2000, including $300 million in punitive damages and $27 million in compensatory damages.
 The Clinton Administration then blocked the families' efforts to seize certain Iranian assets in the United States.
-As of 2006 collection efforts continue through legal process.
+As of 2006 collection efforts continue through legal processes.
 The families, together with the family of another United States citizen killed in the same attack, now seek as much as US$900 million from Iran.
 In 2006 an Italian court domesticated the US court ruling, and temporarily froze Iranian assets.
 The plaintiffs have stated that they intend to pursue Iran through other European Union courts.

+In 2020, Rep. Josh Gottheimer, D-NJ, introduced a House of Representatives resolution to condemn payments to Hassan Salameh, a high-ranking Hamas leader who orchestrated the plot that killed Duker.